sonic-net/SONiC/doc/port_auto_neg/auto-fec.md

 ### Requirements

 Primary requirements for configuring FEC are
 - Honor the backward compatibility.
+If an image upgrade is done from an image without the feature to image with the feature, there should be no issues.
+E.g a port with 'rs' fec and AN enabled should work the same before and after the upgrade to image with the feature.
 - Allow user to enable FEC to be auto negotiated
 - Allow user to override the auto-negotiated FEC